 Our goal is to provide an environment in which women can develop their programming skills with confidence.
-Our staff are predominantly women from the Boston programming and open source communities.
+Our staff are predominantly women from the Chicago programming and open source communities.

-See the Workshop wiki for more information on laptop setup, lecture material, and the projects, as well as workshop logistics including parking and childcare.
+See the wiki for more information on laptop setup, lecture material, and the projects, as well as workshop logistics.

-Friday evening: laptop setup and first steps with Python
+Friday evening (8/17): laptop setup and first steps with Python

 - Things to bring: a wireless-enabled laptop.

 - 9:30am - 10am: grab some breakfast, settle in, and review Friday's material.